pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller.md

 #### Motivations
 The Fulfiller's primary motivation is to feed on the bad emotions and despair of others, which she achieves through making false promises and causing intense changes in fate.
 She relishes in people's suffering, using her keen understanding of their desires to manipulate them into making deals that will ultimately lead to their downfall.
 By causing these intense changes in fate, she not only feeds on the negative emotions but also increases her power and influence.

 Additionally, the Fulfiller seeks to free Naruun, an imprisoned old god who shares her love for feeding on bad emotions.
 Through her machinations, she has aligned herself with groups such as The Gifted and the Shaddowhammer Clan in pursuit of this goal.
-By releasing Naruun from his prison, she hopes to create even more despair and chaos for her own satisfaction while simultaneously gaining favor with a powerful ally.
+By releasing [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]] from his prison, she hopes to create even more despair and chaos for her own satisfaction while simultaneously gaining favor with a powerful ally.

 #### Ideals